 Punitive damages are a form of punishment based on the defendant’s behavior, and are adjusted based on the defendant’s finances, experts told the Washington Post.
 Bernard Pettingill Jr., a forensic economist, testified on Friday that Jones’ net worth sits between $135 to 270 million.
 (RELATED: NBC In Crisis Mode Over Megyn Kelly Interview With Alex Jones)

-An attorney part of Jones’ defense team requested the jury order his client to award $1 to the family, arguing Jones had already paid the damages after being removed from several social media platforms, including YouTube and Spotify, over his remarks, NBC News reported.
+An attorney part of Jones’ defense team requested the jury order his client to award $1 to the family, arguing Jones had already paid the damages after being removed from several social media platforms, including YouTube and Spotify, over his remarks, NBC News reported.“He made a terrible mistake,” Jones’ attorney Andino Reynal said during the trial.
+“That mistake was weaponized by the same political forces that had descended upon Sandy Hook when it happened.”

 The trial hung on a 2017 episode of NBC’s “Sunday Night With Megyn Kelly” during which Heslin reported that he had held his son “with a bullet hole through his head,” NBC reported.
 Jones later implied that Heslin had lied, the outlet stated.